That historic call signaled the start of business for a little South Mississippi telephone company called Cellular South.

-The company made news in 2011 with a significant brand change and introduced a suite of personalized services for consumers and businesses.
+The company made news in 2011 with the significant brand change to C Spire Wireless and simultaneous introduction of personalized services for consumers and businesses.

 “By making the strategic decision to change our brand and refocus on personalized services, we positioned C Spire for sustained growth and success well into the future,” Meena said.

 Other services include: